FreshSupaSulley/Auto-2FA/README.md

 # DuOSU
-Login through Duo Mobile in your browser.
+Login through Duo Mobile instantly.

-Using the Duo Mobile app to login is frustrating and time consuming.
-To make matters worse, Duo doesn't offer the ability to approve push requests on your computer and forces usage of their app.
+Using the Duo Mobile app is frustrating and time consuming.
+Duo doesn't offer the ability to approve push requests on your computer either and forces usage of their app.

-This chrome extension offers that ease of access students want.
-By simply clicking on the extension, you are immediately logged into your account without hesistation.
-Unlike other extensions offered on the [Web Store](https://chrome.google.com/webstore), DuOSU doesn't make you copy and paste a password to login.
+This extension offers that ease of access Duo Mobile users want.
+By simply clicking on the extension (or enabling [auto-logins](#automatic-login-feature), you are immediately logged into your account without hesistation.
+Unlike other extensions, DuOSU doesn't make you copy and paste a code to login.

+**DuOSU doesn't hack anything.** Put simply, it behaves like the Duo Mobile app: it's just another Duo Mobile device that approves push requests.

 DuOSU was built in HTML / JavaScript.
 It's designed for Ohio State University students, but it works for all Duo Mobile users.
-An example Java program is packaged in this repository as well to guide programmers on how to incorporate this in a full-scale application.
+An example Java program is packaged in this repository as a guide on how to incorporate this in a full-scale application.
 To use, include the following Maven repositories in your pom.xml (or adapt your own implementations of these two repositories):

 ```xml
 <!-- Jackson JSON Library - https://mvnrepository.com/artifact/com.fasterxml.jackson.core/jackson-core -->